Economy of Thrissur

 The city of Thrissur, the cultural capital of Kerala, is also a major commercial and business hub of South India.
 It is said to be the heartland of Kerala's business acumen and home to most every leading Malayali entrepreneurs.
 The city which is famous for Bullion, Banking and its Business acumen, is the darling of investors in Kerala.
 Thrissur is also referred as the Golden city of India.
 It manufactures 70% of plain gold jewellery in Kerala per day.
 According to a survey, Thrissur city has been placed on 7th among the ten cities in India to reside.

-According to Registrar of Companies, the period from 1 January to 31 March 2010, 87 companies were registered in Thrissur and stood second in Kerala after Cochin.
-Thrissur's traditional strength lies in best entrepreneurial and financial capabilities.
+Thrissur is also one of the wealthiest cities in the Kerala state.
+With a strong economic backbone built on gold trade, banking, finance, real estate, and retail, the city is home to some of Kerala’s richest individuals and business groups.

+Economic indices

+Thrissur is generally regarded as having a good quality of life, often outperforming several major Indian metropolitan cities in livability rankings.

+Quality of Life

+In 2023, Thrissur was ranked 550th globally in the Oxford Economics Global Cities Index, placing it among the top 10 Indian cities out of the 1,000 cities evaluated worldwide.
+Notably, Thrissur stood out in the Quality of Life sub-index, where it ranked 757th globally, outperforming major Indian metros such as Delhi (838), Bengaluru (847), Hyderabad (882), and Mumbai (915).

+In 2024, Thrissur maintained its global position at 550th, once again emerging as Kerala’s second-best ranked city, just behind Kochi (521st).
+It continued to hold the 9th spot among Indian cities.

+By 2025, Thrissur made a significant leap forward, climbing 121 spots to rank 429th globally.
+It retained its 9th place among Indian cities.